arraycode/bootstrap-input-prefix/README.md

 ## Compatibility

 The library has been tested with Bootstrap version 3.3.1.
 Older versions are not supported and there are no plans to do so in the future.
-It is compatible with the same desktop and mobile browsers that Bootstrap itself is:
+It should be compatible with the same desktop and mobile browsers that Bootstrap itself is:

 * Chrome (latest version on Windows, Mac OS X, Android and iOS)
 * Firefox (latest version on Windows, Mac OS X and Android)